iterative/dvc.org/content/docs/command-reference/dag.md

 ## Options

-- `-h`, `--help` - prints the usage/help message, and exit.

-- `-q`, `--quiet` - do not write anything to standard output.
-Exit with 0 if no problems arise, otherwise 1.

-- `-v`, `--verbose` - displays detailed tracing information.

 - `-o`, `--outs` - show a DAG of chained dependencies and outputs instead of the stages themselves.
 The graph may be significantly different.